iohkedu/cardano-education-program/lace-course/lessons/02-installing-lace/02-Installing-and-setting-up-Lace.md

 # 2. Installing and setting up Lace

 This lesson covers the procedure for installing and setting up Lace, a lightweight Cardano wallet.
-If you already have a Cardano crypto wallet and want to start using Lace, refer to the last section, [*Restoring an existing wallet*](https://github.com/iohkedu/cardano-education-program/blob/lace-course/lace-course/02-lesson/02-Installing-and-setting-up-Lace.md#23-restoring-an-existing-wallet).
+If you already have a Cardano crypto wallet and want to start using Lace, refer to the last section, *Restoring an existing wallet* of this lesson.

 The name Lace is derived from the name Lovelace, which was the last name of Ada Lovelace, a 19th-century English mathematician and writer who wrote the world's first computer program.
 She realized that computers would be able to do more than just calculate or perform number crunching (source: [simple wiki](https://simple.wikipedia.org/wiki/Ada_Lovelace)).
 Cardano’s native currency is called ada, which is divided into lovelace.
 One million lovelace represents one ada.